 The air pocket that forms between the lid and the fiber is important because the bacteria are alive.
 The bacteria need air the breath, so makes sure there is a void.
 Leave the lid lose or cut additional holes in the top to vent.

 Do not put the feed line deep into the container.
 You want the water to empty from the feed line at the top of the fiber.
 This will allow the water the be filtered thru all the fibers before coming out of the bottom.

 The last thing that you need to do is cover the container.
 Sunlight will encourage the growth of algae in the filter just as it would in your tank.
 Any covering will do.

-That’s it!
-You should never have to clean the filter or add anything to it once the bacteria has started to grow. so now you know how to DIY an aquaponic filter cheap
+You should never have to clean the filter or add anything to it once the bacteria has started to grow.
+So now you know how to DIY an aquaponic filter cheap

 The filter will naturally make the water plant-friendly.
 The plants will clean the water for the fish.

 It is a perfect self-sustaining, no maintenance system.
 You may have to do a bit of adjusting with the size of the filter depending on the number of fish.
 The file box size works well with the 29-gallon tank.
 There is a lot of wiggle room in the system so adding or losing a few fish shouldn’t make any difference.